Glossary of Esoteric Architectural and Design Terms

 grissaille Monochromatic (single color) painting, shapes are defined by variations of tone, usually grey and white.
 This is similar, but not the same to certain kinds of trompe l'oeil.

-guilloche An ornament or border of continuous, interlaced curving lines.
+guilloche An ornament or border of continuous, interlaced curving lines creating a series of circular voids.

 gypserie A style of interior molded and sculpted gypsum plaster, used almost solely in the Provence region of France.